AliElSaleh/RiftBuild/README.md

 Assembly SomeName
 Extension exe # or dll/lib/a/so/dylib or even better replace this line with Type app

-# below are optional but you can overide for your program's needs
+# below are optional but you can edit for your project's needs
 # these directories are relative to where you run "riftbuild" from

-SourceDirectory src
-BuildDirectory bin
-IntermediateDirectory int
+SourceDirectory src       # default value is nothing BuildDirectory bin        # default value is Build IntermediateDirectory int # default value is Intermediate

 # fill in the blanks below for your program
 CompilerFlags -std=c11 -O3 etc...